LiF-x/lifxmod.com/FAQ/wild-animals-on-my-server-are-not-moving-or-in-water.md

 ---
 layout: default
 last_modified_date: 2022-12-03 20:38:02 +0000
-title: Wild animals on my server are not moving or in water
+title: Wild animals on my server are not moving and/or in water
 nav_order: 5
 nav_exclude: false
 parent: FAQ